rethinkdb/rethinkdb-rs/3-learn-the-tools/sharding-and-replication.md

 Two settings for tables, write acknowledgements and write durability, cannot be set through either the web interface or the `reconfigure` command.
 They must be set by modifying the `table_config` table for individual tables.

 The write acknowledgement setting for a table controls when the cluster acknowledges a write request as fulfilled.
-There are three possible settings:
+There are two possible settings:

 * `majority`: The cluster sends the acknowledgement when the majority of replicas have acknowledged it.
 This is the default.
 * `single`: The cluster sends the acknowledgement when any replica has acknowledged it.
-* `complex`: a list of requirements describing sets of replicas with either `majority` or `single` write acknowledgements.
-This takes the form of `[{replicas: ["replica1", "replica2", ...], acks: "single"}, {replicas: ["replica3", "replica4", ...], acks: "majority"}]`.

 To change these settings for a table: